chainpoint/bitcoin-header-node/README.md

 ```

 ## Notes

 If the initial sync is interrupted and restarted, you may notice your logs (if they are on)
 spitting out a bunch of messages about blocks being re-added to the chain.
 This is the in-memory chain getting re-initialized from the headersindex.
-This is necessary since the chain is needed for the initial sync, but since
+This is necessary
+for blocks after the network's lastCheckpoint since the chain db is used for certain contextual checks
-the chain isn't being persisted, it needs to be re-initialized from our header information.
-This could be a potential area for future optimizations.
-You can this being tested in the headernode
-tests where the chain is reset to height `0` and recovered from the header index.

-You may also see error messages in the log from the `net` module.
-This is just the network
-pool complaining about not finding the historical chain entries for an initial sync or resync.
-Luckily the sync doesn't need this (the `locator` can be empty but an error is thrown regardless
-when `chain`'s locator returns null).
+when syncing a node, for example handling re-orgs and orphan blocks.
+We take the header index data that is persisted
+and add these to the chain db so that they are available for these operations.

+The HeaderIndexer takes the place of the chain in several places for the Header Node to avoid some of this
+reliance on the chain which we are not persisting.
+The custom `HeaderPool` is extended from bcoin's default `Pool` object
+to replace calls to methods normally done by the chain that won't work given that there is no chain (or in the case
+of a custom start point, not even a proper genesis block).
+The best example is `getLocator` which normally gets block hashes
+all the way back to genesis on the chain, but in our case will run the checks on the header index, and stop early if using
+a custom start point.

 ## TODO:

 - [ ] Add HTTP and RPC support for retrieving headers with a bcoin compatible client
-- [ ] Add support to start syncing from a _known_ and _trusted_ header checkpoint (this should speed up
+- [x] Add support to start syncing from a _known_ and _trusted_ header checkpoint (this should speed up
       initial sync and reduce db size further)
-- [ ] Try and get rid of the locator error in `net` (can be fixed if `getLocator` returns array of just start hash)
+- [x] Try and get rid of the locator error in `net` (can be fixed if `getLocator` returns array of just start hash)
 - [ ] Investigate other performance improvements such as [compressed headers](https://github.com/RCasatta/compressedheaders)
 - [ ] A header chain with custom start point currently can't handle a chain db reset.
       This should be made more robust, even if just throwing an error.
       This weakness can be demonstrated in the fast sync test for headernode,
       where the chain is reset.
 Reset chain db to 0 and the method will throw
       because it can't rewind the chain properly.
+- [ ] Fix or avoid tedious process of re-initializing chain from headers index when past lastCheckpoint
+- [ ] Non-deterministic problem where the node gets caught in an infinite loop resolving orphans
+      after having synced to tip and the node restarts.

 ## License